 Google realised how time consuming and technical shopping campaigns are to setup and optimise.
-They wanted a way to help customers advertise their inventory on autopilot, by utilising their Ai technology.
+They wanted a way to help advertisers showcase their inventory on autopilot, by utilising their Ai technology.

 What are Standard Shopping Campaigns?

-Standard shopping campaigns serve your product inventory (from your Google merchant centre account) in Google shopping results.
+Standard shopping campaigns serve your product catalogue (from your Google merchant centre account) on the homepage of Google and the Google shopping results tab.
 Standard shopping campaigns give you full control over your product listing, such as changing bids, removing negative words, adjusting device bids, ad scheduling and much more.

 The data available in standard shopping campaigns allows you to see a whole host of information.
 This information allows you to regularly optimise the campaign, ultimately improving your return on investment (ROI).

 Smart shopping campaigns are almost 100% automated, by making use of Google Ai technology.
 This means you have only a limited amount of input into what can be altered in the campaign.